b2renger/p5js_sound_examples/readme.md

 So you should hear it along this visual : https://sidlee.herokuapp.com/

-And here's the api I used : https://github.com/SidLeeParis/sidLeeAgenceConnectee and also a js fiddle from Xavier Seignard (the guy behind all the arduino stuff and the node server - https://github.com/xseignard) to understand how to use the code : http://jsfiddle.net/07acad0b/4/
+And here's the api I used : https://github.com/SidLeeParis/sidLeeAgenceConnectee and also a js fiddle from Xavier (the guy behind all the arduino stuff and the node server - https://github.com/xseignard) to understand how to use the code : http://jsfiddle.net/07acad0b/4/